 NSRWA began as a group of 200 local citizens 50 years ago.
-Today, we have grown to more than 1,600 household members across our region, making NSRWA the largest environmental organization on Boston’s South Shore.
+Today, we have grown to more than 1,700 members across our region, making NSRWA the largest environmental organization on Boston’s South Shore.
 With our supporters, we strive to act as a catalyst for change by boosting the capacity of grassroots groups, fostering advocacy networks, and serving as a strong voice for our rivers and coastal waters.

-The following is the first installment of a twelve part series on the history of the organization.
+The following is the first installment of a twelve-part series on the history of the organization.

 NSRWA: The Origin